kriscode1/DiskRover/README.md

 # DiskRover
 Scans a storage drive and builds an interactive map of files by file size.

 Visually see which folders and files are taking up the most space in your filesystem.
-Tested on Windows 7, Windows 8.1, CentOS, and macOS Sierra.
+Tested on Windows 7, Windows 8.1, Windows 10, CentOS, and macOS Sierra.

 Download link:
 https://github.com/kriscode1/DiskRover/blob/master/dist/DiskRover.jar